God gets you started

 In many instances, we can see the witness of those who cashed in.
 Right after their exchange, there is often a great surge of production of thought or obtaining that personal goal that the person desired.
 It will appear good at first glance because it will contain some residual of substance from the currency exchange process, enough residual to allow the transaction and manifestation to occur.
 Everything that is legally theirs will be available to be manifested on earth.
 But ultimately the work will be exposed as temporal, die and fade out, and shown not adequate and flawed with no eternal value for the person or to man because it has lost its savour.
 The price is high, because it is blasphemy against the Holy Spirit (Matthew 12:31-32) and it will not be forgiven nor will the person find a place or way to change his mind for repentance (Hebrews 12:17).
 This is the God we serve.
 He is not mocked, nor is Jesus denied, nor is the Holy Spirit and His gifts allowed to be defiled.

 [May we see the pattern of the pastoral matriarchy: what is declared and desired is what they are given.
-They say they are complete in Christ, they forfeit going into His apprenticeship because going into apprenticeship (discipleship) in the kingdom of God requires the acknowledgement that we are not perfected.
+They say they are complete in Christ, they forfeit going into His apprenticeship because going into apprenticeship (discipleship) in the kingdom of God requires the acknowledgment that we are not perfected.
 They want the desires of their heart; God is faithful to give them those desires.
 God maintains His own integrity.
 When we dissect Him into parts, we reap those parts in the flesh now.
 Let us pray like David and Peter did that we do not commit presumptuous sins (Psalm 19:13 & II Peter 2:10).]

 A branch that is producing good fruit attached to the Vine acknowledges what its source is, knows where the roots are and who the Husbandman is.
 We desire to be developed into the name that He knows us by, which describes and defines us perfectly.
 We are rich and full when we know that He has His mind set on us to do a work into us.
-The quality of fruit, which a branch produces, is directly proportional to the robustness of the branch.
+The quality of fruit that a branch produces is directly proportional to the robustness of the branch.
 God does not allow a branch to produce quality fruit if the branch itself is not of quality.
 The apostolic book of Matthew and the evangelistic book of Luke discuss the production of good and evil fruit in the context of being a tree.

 16 Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?
 17 Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
 18 A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 19 Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.
 20 Wherefore by their fruits ye shall know them.
 (Matthew 7:16-20)